 When I was a kid I clearly remember holding a bunch of textas together in one hand and experimenting with what patterns, words and other designs I could create with it.
 This activity could keep me busy for ages, and I wanted to share the idea and expand on it with my own kids.
-We’ve taken the concept one step further by using duct tape and a toilet roll to create what we’ve decided to call a toilet roll scribbler.
+We’ve taken the concept one step further by using duct tape and a paper roll to create what we’ve decided to call paper roll scribblers.
 My girls spent a good part of an afternoon scribbling and experimenting with these on a large sheet of butchers paper.
 You can make one at home in about 5 minutes, they are as simple as they look!

 You will need: